FH-Potsdam/eingabe-ausgabe/_data/social-media-posts.md

 How can we collect data online?
 What is the right visualisation type for my data?
 What kind of tool should be used?
-The aim is to explor the basics of web technologies, user experience and online communication with data visualisation in mind.
+The aim is to explore the basics of web technologies, user experience and online communication with data visualisation in mind.

 Jump right into our surveys https://interface.fh-potsdam.de/eingabe-ausgabe/crowdsourcing/